-You may be hearing about the value of SCM for performance from some storage vendors.
-We thought we’d take a moment to share our thoughts on SCM and explain why we don’t use it, and why we don’t think you need it.
+You may be hearing about the value of Storage Class Memory for performance from some storage vendors.
+We thought we’d take a moment to share our thoughts on storage class memory and explain what it is, why we don’t use it, and why we don’t think you need it.

 What is Storage Class Memory?

-From a technical point of view, SCM is interesting.
-It’s true, SCM performance can accelerate some workloads if specific requirements are met.
-However, pricey SCM components can drive up overall hardware costs, and most critically limit platform flexibility and customer choice—all for a potentially limited benefit.
-Qumulo achieves high levels of performance without relying on specialized components like SCM.
+From a technical point of view, storage class memory is interesting.
+It’s true, storage class memory performance can accelerate some workloads if specific requirements are met.
+However, pricey storage class memory components can drive up overall hardware costs, and most critically limit platform flexibility and customer choice—all for a potentially limited benefit.
+Qumulo achieves high levels of performance without relying on specialized components like storage class memory.

 Qumulo Core software uses an intelligent read-ahead predictive caching algorithm, which means most reads will come from ultrafast system memory.
-And, as you recall, DRAM is faster than SCM.
+And, as you recall, DRAM is faster than storage class memory.

 We have similar acceleration for writes.
-Qumulo Core software intelligently routes incoming data in real-time to all NVMe drives in parallel, without the need to have SCM.
+Qumulo Core software intelligently routes incoming data in real-time to all NVMe drives in parallel, without the need to have storage class memory.
 This results in high performance and low latencies, regardless of protocol or where Qumulo Core is run.